BlaiteHere/InkCPP/README.md

 # FAQ:

+## WHAT ARE YOU WORKING ON RIGHT NOW IN THE GAME?
+> list of things i'm currently working on
+- Animated Tiles
+- Player walking between Tiles animation

-## OKAY THEN, HOW DO I PLAY THE GAME/COMPILE?
+## OKAY THEN, HOW DO I PLAY/COMPILE THE GAME?

 ### There's also a RELEASE with a compiled `.exe` file & Dynamic libs that should work on any Windows & maybe Linux OS!
 Otherwise, you can try compiling the files *yourself*.